 Ghent in Belgium is a truly magical city.
 Full of medieval architecture, pretty canals and unique statues, you’ll love your visit here – even if you only have one day in Ghent to spare.

-It’s possible to see many of the city’s top sights in just one day, however, a long weekend is best if you want to see and do more without rushing.
+It’s possible to see many of the city’s top sights in just one day, but you might need longer during peak times (to account for potentially longer queues to get into the top attractions).

 Despite its name, this 13th century fortress has never been the home of the Devil.

 Instead, it has been used as a knight’s residence, arsenal, monastery, school, prison, mental asylum and bishop’s seminary.

 Unlike Gravensteen, you can’t go inside Duivelsteen, however, you can admire and photograph its medieval architecture from the outside.

 Personally, I thought it was even more mesmerising than its more popular counterpart!

 If you’re interested in seeing Ghent’s rooftops and views from above, then a trip to the top of the Belfry (aka “Het Belfort van Gent”) is a must.

 It’s the tallest belfry in all of Belgium and is also a UNESCO World Heritage Site.